 We do not comply with this recommendation.
 Proposals for candidates to be appointed by the court are agreed with the majority shareholder beforehand anyway.
 In view of the majority situation, the election of this same candidate at the next Annual Shareholders’ Meeting would merely constitute a confirmation of his/her appointment, which we consider redundant.

 h) Announcement of Proposed Candidates for the Chair of the Supervisory Board to Shareholders (Section 5.4.3)

-	According to this recommendation, shareholders shall be informed of any candidates for the Supervisory Board chair even though, as a rule, the Supervisory Board has not yet been appointed.
-Under German law, the chairman of the Supervisory Board must be elected by, and from among, the Supervisory Board members.
-There is no legal requirement to announce the candidates for the chair from among a yet-to-be-appointed group of Supervisory Board members.
-Furthermore, this would result in a de facto predetermination which is also not provided for under German law.
+According to this recommendation, shareholders shall be informed of any candidates for the supervisory board chair even though, as a rule, the supervisory board has not yet been appointed.
+Under German law, the supervisory board chair must be elected by, and from among, the supervisory board members.
+There is no legal requirement to announce the candidates for the chair from among a yet-to-be-appointed group of supervisory board members.
+Furthermore, this would result in a de facto predetermination that is also not provided for under German law.
 For these reasons, we do not comply with this recommendation.